Skip to main content

 Once scope is locked, make the buying path obvious: use three tiers that represent three levels of involvement, not three versions of the same work.

 Define each tier by buyer stage, delivery depth, decision owner, and expected outcome.
 This keeps your offer architecture clear and repeatable.
-Use Add current pricing anchor after verification only after you confirm effort, support load, and fit for that tier.
+Do not publish a pricing anchor for a tier until effort, support load, and fit have been verified from source records.

 Use one checkpoint before publishing your offer: if a client cannot explain why each tier exists, your tiers are still too similar.